mysql/mysql-connector-nodejs/docs/tutorial/Connecting_to_a_Server.md

     });
 ```

-Using a "unified" connection string, which is basically a reduced version of the RFC 3986 URI (without the _scheme_):
+Using a "unified" connection string, which is basically a reduced version of the URI format (without the _scheme_):

 ```js
 const mysqlx = require('@mysql/xdevapi');